abtion/guidelines/employee_manual/vacation_&_time_off.md

  3. Track the time in harvest as “Planned vacation” under “Vacation” BEFOREHAND.
 Put 7,5h pr day - as always a week should amount to 30h

 👉🏻 Remember that you have to keep an eye on your remaining saved holiday-days yourself.
-[Borger.dk](https://privat.atp.dk/Ferieplanlaeggeren/borger) can give you a hand with planning your holiday.
+The amount of saved holidays are written on your payslip.
 And if you have any questions, reach out to your manager or Angelle.

 ### Public paid holidays
 You can find them all in our Abtion calender.
 Just to list them out, here is an overview: